Exhibits in the museum

 Broadcasting live from the Rock & Roll Hall of Fame daily.

-With direct access to our plaza, Level One is where our Info kiosk and group check-in resides.
-You can also find on this level:
+Level One offers direct access to our plaza You can also find on this level:

 - The Rock Hall Store